 Penetration testing is beyond identifying immediate vulnerabilities

 The primary goal of penetration testing is to find security flaws.
-Penetration testing can also help evaluate a company’s security policies, conformity to regulatory standards, employee security knowledge, and ability to detect and respond to security events.
+Pen test can also help evaluate a company’s security policies, conformity to regulatory standards, employee security knowledge, and ability to detect and respond to security events.

 Key insights that a company can gain from penetration testing: